ricehornet/ricehornet.github.io/_posts/2023-06-11-keeping-an-eye-on-our-trash.md

 ![Dropoffs at Bow Lake included a lot of recyclable materials](/assets/img/2023-06-11-bow-lake-dropoff.jpg)

-*Dropoffs at Bow Lake included a lot of recyclable materials (credit: me)*
+*Dropoffs at Bow Lake included a lot of recyclable materials (credit: Eric Thorne)*

 ## Investments